los-t/carpet/README.md

 usage
 ------
-- Clone this Git repository to your directory of choice.
+1. `git clone` this repository to your directory of choice.
-- `cd` to your local repository root.
+2. `cd` to your local repository root.
-- Do `$ ./run`.
+3. `./run`.